happilyeverafter95/Kaggle-Titantic/README.md

 #Kaggle Titantic Challenge

 This is my submission for the Kaggle Titantic Challenge.
 The goal of this challenge is to predict if each passenger survived the sinking or not.
-I broke my code into two components: one for the data treatment/transformation steps and one for the actual modelling.

-I will be updating it as I improve my model.
+With this submission, I got around ~78% accuracy in the testing set.